MelihCan9/MelihCan9/README.md

 ### Hi there 👋, my name is Melih Can
 I'm Melih Can Hamurcu from Turkey, and I am currently a Computer Engineering student (also minor degree in Artificial intelligence and Machine Learning) at Eskisehir Technical University.
-I am really interested in AI and ML algorithms and trying to develop myself in these.
-While training and writing these algorithms I also enjoy computer vision and ımage process in general too.
+I am really interested in AI and ML algorithms and trying to develop myself in these topics.
+While training and writing these algorithms I also enjoy computer vision and image process in general too.

 #### Skills
 + Python